Seasonal closures for caribou conservation

 Woodland caribou can be found at high elevations during the winter in Jasper National Park.
 Their habitat is made up of open slopes and deep powder snow.
 Caribou are well adapted to life in deep snow which gives them a distinct advantage over their natural predators.

 Seasonal closures in important winter caribou habitat were implemented in 2009 to protect declining caribou herds.
 In winter, wolves travel more efficiently on packed ski and snowshoe trails or roads which increases their ability to access and hunt in caribou habitat.
-Later in the winter when the snowpack typically begins to harden, packed trails no longer offer as big an advantage to wolves.
 By delaying backcountry access for winter recreation in these key areas, we can reduce the risk of predation on caribou.
 This is one of many actions that Parks Canada is taking to aid in caribou recovery.

 The following actions have been implemented to protect caribou and their winter habitat in Jasper National Park.
-For area details please reference the maps bellow.
+For area details please reference the maps below.